Seeing Liverpool in a Weekend

 There is multiple different bars and museums that are Beatles themed all along Mathew Street and ending at the Hard Days Night Hotel.

 Enjoy a massive burger!

 After a long day of walking enjoying a burger will hit the spot!
-Take a look at their menu, if you find yourself not being able to choice just one thing, my suggestion is the Triple Nom (it’s delicious!)
+Almost Famous has awesome burgers and appetizers definitely worth the visit!
+Take a look at their menu, if you find yourself not being able to choose just one thing, my suggestion is the Triple Nom (it’s delicious!)

 Start the day by antiquing at Red Brick Vintage, you will absolutely fall in love with this antique market, its enormous!
 There is plenty of retro & vintage furniture and clothing, I purchased a 1960’s ceramic serving bowl for only a few pounds, but I did wish I had brought a larger carry-on!

 After a long day of shopping, you’ll find multiple restaurants surrounding the market.